flownative/docker-nginx/README.md

 whoami: cannot find name for user ID 1000
 ```

+Because Nginx runs as a non-root user, it cannot bind to port 80 and users port 8080
+instead.
+Since you can map that port to any other port by telling Docker or Kubernetes,
+this won't be a problem in practice.
+However, be aware that you need to specify 8080
+as the container port – otherwise you won't get a connection.

 ## Building this image

 Build this image with `docker build`.
 You need to specify the desired version for some